michael-rubel/laravel-couponables/README.md

 $model->isCouponRedeemed($code);
 ```

-Or check if it's over limit:
+Or check if it's over the limit:
 ```php
 $model->isCouponOverLimit($code);
 ```